Spine Surgery is a Matter of Risk vs. Benefit

 In addition to never recovering feeling in her feet, Kordulak started walking with a hunched back.
 Last year, the pain became unbearable.
 Eventually, she lost feeling in her left leg from the knee down.
 The pain then migrated to her right leg.
 It was so bad she couldn’t stand for more than a few minutes without having to sit.
 She was in the worst pain of her life.
 All she would do is cry.
 That is when she knew she had to do something about it.

-In an eight-hour surgery, Dr. Jethwa performed a multilevel spinal decompression and fusion operation.
+In an eight-hour surgery, a multilevel spinal decompression and fusion operation was performed.

 Following a week-long hospital stay and rehab three times a week for the first two weeks post-op, Kordulak was able to walk using a walker.
 By the end of the third week, she was using only a cane.